-stration of research ability in a discipline.
+An integral part of the program is training in research and a demonstration of research ability in a discipline.
 Three courses, one of which must be a seminar, colloquium, or advanced course in which a research paper on China or Japan is written, must be within a single department.
 The six additional area courses may be taken in departments of the student's choosing.
 Some theory-oriented or methodological courses may be used to meet part of these requirements provided they are demonstrably useful for understanding East Asian problems.
-Except in unusual circumstances, credit toward the Area Studies requirement is not given for courses taken before entering the A.M. program.
+Except in unusual circumstances, credit toward the Area Studies requirement is not given for courses taken before entering the M.A. program.
 Students in this program may, however, take courses for exchange credit at the University of California, Berkeley, with the approval of their adviser and the Office of the Registrar.
 In any case, Stanford University requires the payment of three full quarters of tuition for a University degree to be granted.